Empirical bias-reducing adjustments to estimating functions: Introduction

-Section~\ref{modelling_setting} introduces notation and sets up the general modelling setting we consider and the assumptions underpinning the theoretical developments.
-Section~\ref{sec:theory} and Section~\ref{empirical_adjustments} are devoted on the derivation of the bias-reducing, empirical adjustments to the estimating functions and the specification of their components.
-Section~\ref{sec:inference} shows that the asymptotic distribution of the RB$M$ estimator is the same as that of the original $M$-estimator, and introduces Wald-type and generalized score approximate pivots that can be used for the construction of inferences.
-Section~\ref{sec:penalties} introduces and discusses bias-reducing penalized objectives and the links to model selection.
-A quasi Newton-Raphson iteration that has the BR$M$-estimates as its fixed point is introduced in Section~\ref{sec:implementation}, along with discussion on its ingredients and on general implementations using automatic differentiation.
-The finite-sample properties of RB$M$-estimation are illustrated in well-used, important modelling settings of increasing complexity including, the estimation of the ratio of two means with minimal distributional assumptions (Section~\ref{empirical_adjustments}), generalized linear models (Section~\ref{sec:glms}) and quasi likelihoods (Section~\ref{sec:quasi}), and composite likelihood methods for the estimation of gaussian max-stable processes (Section~\ref{sec:maxstable}), and for the estimation of multivariate probit models with correlated random effects for longitudinal ordinal responses (Section~\ref{autoregressive_probit}).
-Section~\ref{sec:discussion} provides a discussion on the developments and possible extensions of the developments in this work, and introduces two alternative RB$M$-estimators.
+Section~\ref{modelling_setting} introduces notation, the general modelling setting we consider, and the assumptions underpinning the theoretical developments.
+In Section~\ref{sec:theory}, we derive the leading term of the bias of the $M$-estimator, give the bias-reducing adjustments to estimating functions and their empirical versions, and describe the explicit and implicit versions of RB$M$-estimation.
+Section~\ref{sec:inference} shows that the asymptotic distribution of the RB$M$-estimator is the same as that of the original $M$-estimator, and introduces Wald-type and generalized score approximate pivots that can be used for inference.
+Section~\ref{sec:penalties} shows that implicit RB$M$-estimation can always be achieved using empirical bias-reducing penalties to objective functions, draws links with model selection, and discusses the enrichment of the penalized objectives with plug-in penalties that endow RB$M$-estimators with extra properties.
+Section~\ref{sec:highdim} explores the effectiveness of RB$M$-estimation in partially-specified, high-dimensional regression settings, and Section~\ref{spatiotemporal} discusses RB$M$-estimation in models with independent random variables to models for temporally or spatially correlated observations.
+We demonstrate and assess the breath and properties of the RB$M$-estimation framework with examples from well-used, important modelling settings of increasing complexity, including: estimation the ratio of two means with minimal distributional assumptions (Example~\ref{ratio_estimation} and Example~\ref{ratio_estimation2}), estimation and model selection in generalized linear models (GLMs; Examples~\ref{glm_example}, \ref{probit_bias}, and~\ref{probit_model_selection}), composite likelihood methods for the estimation of Gaussian max-stable processes (Example~\ref{max_stable_ex}), estimation of autoregressive models of order one (Example~\ref{OLS_AR}), and estimation and uncertainty quantification for autologistic regression models for the analysis of spatially clustered data (Examples~\ref{autologistic} and~\ref{highdim_autologistic}).
+See, also Section~\ref{sec:negbin_bias} in the Supplementary Material document for an empirical assessment of RB$M$-estimators in negative binomial regression with many covariates.
+Section~\ref{sec:discussion} concludes with discussion on the developments and possible extensions of this work.